connor11528/sample-backstage/README.md

 Create a new plugin: `yarn new --select plugin` Then you can give your plugin an ID like "sample-plugin".
 For more fine grained control over the type of plugin you're creating use the `yarn new` command from the root of the project.

 A folder with the name of your plugin ID will be created in the **./plugins** directory.
+The plugin will be mounted to the Backstage app as defined in `packages/app/package.json`.
+It will be added to the main routes through a line like this `<Route path="/sample-plugin" element={<SamplePluginPage />} />` in `packages/app/src/App.tsx`.

 You can run the package in isolation of the rest of the Backstage app for faster dev cycles by running: `yarn workspace @internal/plugin-sample-plugin start` instead of `yarn dev` which runs the entire Backstage application instead of just your plugin.

 In the above example "@internal/plugin-sample-plugin" is the package name of the plugin as specified in the `plugins/sample-plugin/package.json` file.

+Routes are defined in the plugin's `src/routes.ts` file and mounted via the `src/plugin.ts` file.

+To make requests outside of Backstage you will need to use a proxy.
+Backstage [comes with one](https://backstage.io/docs/plugins/proxying/) by default.

+There is a robust [search plugin](https://github.com/backstage/backstage/blob/086294bda197a79d954a2bad18276f00e1be0e66/plugins/search/README.md) with [docs](https://backstage.io/docs/plugins/integrating-search-into-plugins).